NORWICH City will be visually celebrating our brilliant fans next season, and this is your chance to be a part of it.

 By sharing your story, you’ll have the chance to feature on special banners that we'll be placing around Carrow Road from the start of next season to celebrate the wonderful support you give us.

-Over the coming weeks, we’ll be sharing a number of stories here on canaries.co.uk.
-To kick us off, here we share the story of Sean Morgan, who has been a season ticket holder since 2002.
+Over the coming weeks, we'll be sharing a number of stories here on canaries.co.uk.
+City fan Diane Blazier tells her story, having been a season ticket holder since 1975.

 "You go through every single emotion on a match day.

 "You're up then you're down, you're crying and then you're laughing.
 You sit there and kick the ball with them and your feet go in one direction then the other, youre out on the pitch with them.
 Then when they score, it's like the best feeling ever.

 "Over the past five, six, seven years it's really hit home for me what a community club this is.
 Last Christmas, when I had the idea that we needed a Fans Social Club at the Club, and I emailed David McNally more through hope than expectation, and I got a lovely reply back saying "Come down to the club, tell us what your idea is, talk to us and tell us how you think it'll work, and if we think it can work we'll support you and get behind you."